-For when I am mobile I use a MacBook Pro (early 2015).
+For when I am mobile I use a MacBook Pro, early 2015 model.

 For anyone working remote or freelancing, having a good microphone and webcam is, in my opinion, essential.
 You will come across as much more professional and that could bc the last little push needed to turn potential clients into actual clients.
-With that said, I have a Røde podcaster microphone (there are other and better options available today, in my opinion) and a Logitech C920 webcam.
+With that said, I have a Røde podcaster microphone (there are other and better options available today, in my opinion, so shop around) and a Logitech C920 webcam.

 Since a development environment is very personal and in the end comes down to preference, please take this as inspiration only, what works for me might not work for you.

 Text/code Editor: Sublime Text 3 and Android Studio (Flutter)